zchking/docs/pages/katalon-studio/tutorials/katalon_mobile_recorder_introduction.md

 ![Mobile recorder in Katalon Studio](../../images/katalon-studio/tutorials/katalon_mobile_recorder_introduction/Mobile-Recorder-in-Katalon-Studio-4.png)

-*   Step 5: Click on the **“OS”** button on your application.
+*   Step 5: Click on the **"OS"** button on your application.
 Katalon Mobile Recorder will find the object among the **All Objects** list and highlight your selection in green.

 ![Katalon Mobile Recorder introduction](../../images/katalon-studio/tutorials/katalon_mobile_recorder_introduction/Mobile-Recorder-in-Katalon-Studio-5.png)

 *   Step 6: Once the object is selected, the actions in Record dialog box will be enabled.
-Click on **“Tap”** action.
+Click on **"Tap"** action.

 ![Katalon Mobile Recorder introduction](../../images/katalon-studio/tutorials/katalon_mobile_recorder_introduction/Mobile-Recorder-in-Katalon-Studio-6.png)